wacncontent/CustomizeTool/output/articles/app-service-web/java-create-azure-website-using-java-sdk.md

 To use FTP to deploy application files to the newly created web app, you need to obtain connection information.
 There are two ways to obtain connection information.
 One way is to visit the web app's **Dashboard** page; the other way is to download the web app's publish profile.
 The publish profile is an XML file that provides information such as FTP host name and logon credentials for your web apps in Azure.
 You can use this username and password to deploy to any web app in all subscriptions associated with the Azure account, not only this one.

-
-To obtain FTP connection information from the web app's blade in the [Azure Management Portal][]:
+To obtain FTP connection information from the web app's blade in the [Azure Portal][]:

 1. Under **Essentials**, find and copy the **FTP hostname**.
 This is a URI similar to `ftp://waws-prod-bay-NNN.ftp.azurewebsites.chinacloudapi.cn`.